TheGreatestEvers/afm-video-editing/README.md

 We would like to thank the authors of FoundationPose and Track-Anything.
 Also special thanks goes out to our supervisor Tarun Yenamandra.

 ## Authors
-Jonathan Evers, Pontus Bjorklin, Utku Turkbey.
+Jonathan Evers, Pontus Björklid, Utku Turkbey.
 Technical University Munich.
 Contact via github.